jackherizsmith/swport/src/portfolio/articles/the-rise-of-the-tiktok-medics-2257/index.md

 All the medics stress that, while TikTok might be useful during lockdown, it's not a replacement for the real thing.
 'It's hard to fully explain the nuances of medicine in a 15-second clip,' says Dr Chiang.

 And Dr Smith adds: 'I have to be clear, I can't provide therapy on social media.
-These educational tips are one small slice of what a full package of therapy might be.
+These educational tips are one small slice of what a full package of therapy might be.'

 'I hope each video can be valuable to someone.'